 At LOT check-in counter we found out that our flight was delayed.
-Arriving in Warsaw one hour late though didn’t interfere with our plans a lot.
-As we thought, we still had sixteen hours to explore the capital of Poland before boarding our next plane to Minsk.
+Arriving in Warsaw one hour later than expected, however, didn’t interfere with our plans a lot.
+We would still have sixteen hours to explore the capital of Poland before boarding our next plane to Minsk.

-LOT Polish Airlines was still a fairly unknown in the US company.
+LOT Polish Airlines was still a fairly unknown company for US customers.
 Despite its popularity in Poland, it had to compete hard for better spots and consequently faster boarding in LAX, one of the biggest airports in the world.

 Inside the Plane

-Flying with LOT Polish Airlines: Delayed again
+Flying with LOT Polish Airlines… Delayed again

 Two hours later, the passengers flying with LOT Polish Airlines lined up in front of the gate in anticipation of boarding that was supposed to start any minute.
 By this time, most of the LOT travelers missed their connecting flights but still restrained their complains.

 Another half an hour passed without any announcement to board.
 In fact, there was no communication with the passengers at all.
-Eventually, a few minutes after a new crew boarded the plane, a voice on a speaker filled us in on the current situation.
+Eventually, a few minutes after a new crew boarded the plane, a voice over a speaker filled us in on the current situation.
 The members of the new airplane crew were waiting for catering team to restock food for the inflight meals.